openmc-dev/openmc/docs/source/methods/random_ray.rst

 The Boltzmann neutron transport equation is a partial differential equation (PDE) that describes the angular flux within a system.
-It is a balance equation, with the streaming and absorption terms typically appearing on the left hand side, which are balanced by the scattering source and fission source terms on the right hand side.
+It is a balance equation, with the streaming and absorption terms typically appearing on the left hand side, which are balanced by the scattering source, fission, and fixed source terms on the right hand side.

 .. math::
     :label: transport